 The second the weather starts getting cold, I start craving oatmeal again—something I rarely eat in the spring or summer.

-Lunch: Summer rolls
+Lunch: Hummus and veggie rolls

 If I want a light lunch, summer rolls are the way to go…even in the winter.
-I usually make hummus and veggie summer rolls because it’s such a satisfying combo of carrot, spinach, bell pepper, cucumber, and celery.
+I usually make hummus and veggie rolls because it’s such a satisfying combo of carrot, spinach, bell pepper, cucumber, and celery.
 Plus, they’re easy to pack up and take with me if I’m not working at home.

 Dinner: Pizza with vegan mozzarella, onions, green peppers, and mushrooms